d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

     r_min=min_number_of_epochs,
     r_max=max_number_of_epochs,
 )
-tuner = d2l.HPOTuner(scheduler=scheduler, objective=d2l.objective)
+tuner = d2l.HPOTuner(
+    scheduler=scheduler,
+    objective=d2l.hpo_objective_lenet,
+)
 tuner.run(number_of_trials=31)
 ```

 We can visualize the learning curves of all configuration that we evaluated.
-Most
-of the configurations are stopped early and only the better performing
+Most of the configurations are stopped early and only the better performing
 configurations survive until $r_{max}$.
 Compare this to vanilla random search
 which would allocate $r_{max}$ to every configuration.